imjoy-team/imjoy-core/docs/api.md

 **Arguments**

+* **config**: String or Object.
+Configuration for getting the plugin.
+If it's a string, then depending on the content of the string it will be converted into a config object.
+The conversion is done according to the following rule: 1) if the string contains multiple line, is a URL or plugin URI, then it will be treated as plugin source (see the `src` key below); 2) otherwise it will be treated as a plugin name (see the `name` key below).

+Currently, you can pass the following config:
+  - **name**: String.
+Name of the plugin.
+The plugin must be already loaded into the workspace.
-* **src**: String.
-Name, url or source code of another plugin.
-If the plugin is already loaded, then use its name, otherwise, pass a valid plugin URI or its source code.
+  - **src**: String.
+URL or source code of the plugin, in this case it will be instantiate on-the-fly.
+Otherwise, pass a valid plugin URI or its source code.
 By passing the source code, it allows the flexibility of embedding one or more plugin source code inside another plugin.
 For example, a Python plugin can dynamically populate a window plugin in HTML.

-* **config**: Object, optional. configuration object.
-Currently, you can pass the following config:
-  - `tag`: String.
+  - **tag**: String, optional.
 Specify the tag of the plugin if the plugin support several `tags`, only used when `src` is the source code of the plugin.
-  - `namespace`: String.
+  - **namespace**: String, optional.
 Specify the namespace of the plugin, only used when `src` is the source code of the plugin.

 **Returns**
 * **plugin**: Object.
 An object which can be used to access the plugin API functions.